RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 Transformations	(XSLT)	is	used	for	transforming	documents	in	XML format	to	other	formats,	and	is	not	used	for	security	or	data confidentiality	processes.

-### Question # 34 - Which	concept	is	focused	on	ensuring	that	users	are	given	the	appropriaterights	to	data	and	functions	within	an	application?
+### [important] Question # 34 - Which	concept	is	focused	on	ensuring	that	users	are	given	the	appropriate rights	to	data	and	functions	within	an	application?
 A.	Authentication
 B.	Authorization
 C.	Privilege